Sarajevo Bobsleigh Track

 THE 1984 WINTER OLYMPICS

 The history of The Sarajevo Bobsleigh Track starts with the 1984 Winter Olympics.
-Picked 7 years prior to host the games, Sarajevo proposed a bobsleigh and luge track to go along with its bid.
+Picked 7 years prior to hosting the games, Sarajevo proposed a bobsleigh and luge track to go along with its bid.

 Like most of the other Olympic facilities in the city, Yugoslavia (the country at the time) brought in some of its greatest architects and engineers to design the track.
 In the end, it was Gorazd Bučar who created the innovative winter complex.